-Your vehicle is off the road if you don’t keep or use it on a public road, eg it’s in a garage, on a drive or on private land.
+Your vehicle is off the road if you do not keep or use it on a public road, for example if it’s in a garage, on a drive or on private land.

 You must make a SORN in any of the following situations:

-- your vehicle isn’t insured (even for a short time, eg there’s a delay renewing your policy)
+- your vehicle is not insured (even for a short time, for example because there’s a delay renewing your policy)

 - you want to break a vehicle down for parts before you scrap it

-- you buy a vehicle and want to keep it off the road (you can’t transfer a SORN from the previous keeper)
+- you buy or receive a vehicle and want to keep it off the road (you cannot transfer a SORN from the previous keeper)

-You don’t need to make a SORN if you’ve been sent a V11 reminder letter for a vehicle you’ve already sold.
+You do not need to make a SORN if you’ve been sent a V11 reminder letter for a vehicle you’ve already sold.